Temporal paradox: Causal loop

 A causal loop or "bootstrap paradox".
 A billiard ball delivers its past self a strike that slightly changes its trajectory in the exact way required for it to change its past trajectory.
 The change in trajectory appears to have caused itself.

 A causal loop, also known as a bootstrap paradox, information loop, information paradox, or ontological paradox, occurs when any event, such as an action, information, an object, or a person, ultimately causes itself, as a consequence of either retrocausality or time travel.
 A causal loop appears to violate causality by allowing future events to influence the past and cause themselves.
 This is sometimes called "bootstrapping", which derives from the idiom "pull oneself up by one's bootstraps."

 Backward time travel would allow information, people, or objects whose histories seem to "come from nowhere".
 Such causally looped events then exist in spacetime, but their origin cannot be determined.
 The notion of objects or information that are "self-existing" in this way is often viewed as paradoxical.
 Sergey Krasnikov writes that both paradoxes, either information or an object looping through time, are the same; the primary apparent paradox is a physical system evolving into a state in a way that is not governed by its laws.
 He does not find these paradoxical and attributes problems regarding the validity of time travel to other factors in the interpretation of general relativity.

-An example occurs in the 1958 science fiction short story "—All You Zombies—", by Robert A. Heinlein, wherein the main character, an intersex individual, becomes both their own mother and father; the 2014 film Predestination is based on the story.
+An example of the causal loop (Stanislaw Lem characterized it as smaller than the minimal loop) occurs in the 1958 science fiction short story "—All You Zombies—", by Robert A. Heinlein, wherein the main character, an intersex individual, becomes both their own mother and father; the 2014 film Predestination is based on the story.
 Allen Everett gives the movie Somewhere in Time as an example involving an object with no origin: an old woman gives a watch to a playwright who later travels back in time and meets the same woman when she was young, and shows her the watch that she will later give to him.
 Smeenk uses the term "predestination paradox" to refer specifically to situations in which a time traveler goes back in time to try to prevent some event in the past.